SpotX-Official/SpotX/README.md

    * Upgrade to [WMF 5.1](https://www.microsoft.com/en-us/download/details.aspx?id=54616)
    * Reboot your PC

-   <strong>Note:</strong> For Windows 8 it is not possible to upgrade the PoweShell version, please upgrade to Windows 8.1 or 10
+   <strong>Note:</strong> For Windows 8 it is not possible to upgrade the PowerShell version, please upgrade to Windows 8.1 or 10